hemaprabhavathi20/8-Week-SQL-Challenge/Case Study 7 - Balanced Tree Clothing Co./README.md

 Available Data
 ---------------------------------------------------------------------------------
-There are 2 main tables for the case study and are as follows:\n
+There are 2 main tables for the case study and are as follows:

         1. **Product_details includes all information about the entire range that Balanced Clothing sells in their store.**\n

         2. **sales contains product level information for all the transactions made for Balanced Tree including quantity, price, percentage discount, member status, a transaction ID and also the transaction timestamp.**